orlinromy/fridge-tracker/README.md

 # Fridge Tracker

-Fridge tracker helps you track your fridge and alert if you have items nearing expiring or has expired.
+Fridge tracker helps you track your fridge and alert if you have items nearing expiry date or has expired.

 Some screenshot
 ![Welcome page](readme_files/welcome.png)